-CHEM 246 APPLIED MOLECULAR SPECTROSCOPY
+CHEM 246 APPLIED MOLECULAR SPECTROSCOPY 3.0: 3 cr.
+E

 This course outlines principles and instrumentation of a number of spectroscopic techniques such as: Nuclear Magnetic Resonance, Infrared, Ultraviolet, and Visible spectroscopy, in addition to Mass Spectrometry.
 Students will analyze IR, UV, NMR and mass spectra to identify and determine the structure of an organic compound.
-Pre-requisite: CHEM 244.